Turfjs/turf/packages/turf-square-grid/README.md

-# turf-square-grid
+# @turf/square-grid

 # squareGrid

-Takes a bounding box and a cell depth and returns a set of square [polygons](Polygon) in a grid.
+Takes a bounding box and a cell depth and returns a set of square [polygons](http://geojson.org/geojson-spec.html#polygon) in a grid.

 **Parameters**